Henry Winkler Reveals That He’s Been Feuding With Tom Hanks For The Last 30 Years

 “Let’s just say I got along better with Hooch [a canine] than I did with Turner [Hanks],” Winkler said.

 It’s not exactly clear what a feud would look like between Henry Winkler and Tom Hanks, two actors known for being among the most humble in Hollywood.
-Longtime entertainment reporter Pat Gallagher wrote a story on the nicest A-list celebrities for The Huffington Post, and put both Winkler and Hanks on the list.
+Longtime entertainment reporter Pat Gallagher wrote a story on the nicest A-list celebrities for The Huffington Post and put both Winkler and Hanks on the list.

 Tom Hanks has not given his side of the story or shed any light on how the feud came about, but it doesn’t appear that getting Winkler sacked from Turner & Hooch (assuming that it was Hanks who orchestrated his ouster) helped the movie too much.
-The family friendly comedy earned only mixed reviews, making close to $71 million at the box office which was good for the 16th highest-grossing movie of 1989.
+The family-friendly comedy earned only mixed reviews, making close to $71 million at the box office which was good for the 16th highest-grossing movie of 1989.

 But the apparent feud has not seemed to hurt either man’s career, either.
 After Turner & Hooch, Tom Hanks moved away from slapstick comedy and became a leading man in Hollywood, earning a number of Oscar-worthy roles in the years that would follow.
 Henry Winkler has also reinvented himself after making his mark as Fonzie on Happy Days, taking on iconic roles in Arrested Development and now in Barry.